koopjs/koop-provider-marklogic/README.md

 The connector currently supports connecting to MarkLogic as a single user.
 Additional work needs to be done to develop an enhanced security model for the connector and how it will work with Esri tools.

 ### _Esri Insights_
-We could only get ESRI Insights to work with HTTP requests on port 80 and HTTPS requests on port 443.
+We could only get Esri Insights to work with HTTP requests on port 80 and HTTPS requests on port 443.
 Running on these ports often requires sudo privileges.
-If you are not using ESRI Insights though, you can likely just disable SSL and run Koop on a port other than 80.
+If you are not using Esri Insights though, you can likely just disable SSL and run Koop on a port other than 80.
 Please see your `/config/<environment>.json` to modify the ports and protocols Koop will utilize.

 ---
 ## Configuring the Connector